 After acknowledging a few years ago that Medicare and Medicaid reimbursement trends were moving toward value-based payments, "the leaders of our company made a decision, let's move ahead and let's invest in a telehealth [remote monitoring] solution," Day said at an educational session at the conference.

-Meanwhile, Bill Paschall, Vivify's vice president for business management, demonstrated to a booth visitor at ATA 2016 some of the components of Vivify's "amateur-proof" home patient monitoring technology kit.
+Meanwhile, Paschall, Vivify's vice president for business management, demonstrated to a booth visitor at ATA 2016 some of the components of Vivify's "amateur-proof" home patient monitoring technology kit.

 Patients punch a four-digit PIN number into the HIPAA-compliant tablet-based system and they're online with UPMC.
 No browsing, though.
 The tablets are locked down.